-There are two stages to keeping your luggage safe: planning the right luggage before you go and then using it safely when you're on the road.
+There are two stages to keeping your luggage safe: planning the right luggage before you go and using it safely when you're on the road exploring the world.

 Know the contents of your bags when you're crossing borders, catching flights or passing through Customs.
 Don't offer to carry anything for anyone else.
 This might seem like common sense, but there are many stories of unsuspecting travelers trying to help out their new-found travel companion only to end up carrying something illegal.
 By all means, make new friends on the road, but let them carry their own stuff.